wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Automatically generating human-readable labels by providers.
 This idea did not fit well with very limited variant label length.

+### Variant properties

+- Originally, only a single value was permitted for a property.
+This assumed that variants designate a specific property of the wheel (e.g. a CPU version it was built for), while the provider plugins indicate which of these properties are supported by the system.
+However, during discussion the need for an opposite approach was indicated, where the wheel designates its compatibility (e.g. as a multiple compatible runtime versions), and the plugin verifies whether it matches the system.

+- Interpreting the value as a version specifier, and matching the supported values (as versions) against it.
+It was rejected as not very generic and it was hard to define a single good variant precedence sorting.
+Instead, support for dynamic plugins was added, that makes it possible for plugins to implement a similar logic if they need one, and implement it in the way best fitted to their particular needs.

 ## Open Issues